Multithreading Interview Questions In Java

 • What is the purpose of Thread Groups in Java?

-• Why we should not stop a thread by calling its stop() method?
+• Why should we not stop a thread by calling its stop() method?

 • How will you create a Thread in Java?